OSHA 29 CFR 1910.147

 What is the difference between lockout and tagout?

-Lockout uses a physical lock to hold an energy-isolating device in the safe position — the machine cannot be re-energized without removing the lock.
-Tagout uses a warning tag attached to the isolation device, but does not physically prevent operation.
+Lockout uses a physical lock to hold an energy-isolating device in the safe position.
+The machine cannot be re-energized without removing the lock.
+Tagout uses a warning tag attached to the isolation device but does not physically prevent operation.
 OSHA requires lockout whenever the energy-isolating device is capable of being locked out.
-Tagout alone is only permitted when the device cannot accept a lock, and the employer must demonstrate that tagout provides equivalent protection.
+Tagout alone is only permitted when the device cannot accept a lock, and the employer must demonstrate equivalent protection per 1910.147(c)(3).

-Does every machine need its own written procedure?
+Does every machine need its own LOTO procedure?

-Yes, with one exception.
+Yes, with one narrow exception.
 Machine-specific procedures are required under 1910.147(c)(4).
-However, a single generic procedure may be used only if the machines all have the same type and magnitude of energy, the same isolation devices, and a single lockout device will achieve a locked-out condition.
+A single generic procedure may be used only when machines share the same type and magnitude of energy, the same isolation devices, and a single lockout device will achieve a locked-out condition.
 In practice, most machines differ enough to require individual procedures.

-Only the employee who applied the lock should remove it.
-In rare situations where the employee is unavailable (e.g., left the facility), the employer may remove the lock only under a specific procedure: verify the employee is not at the facility, make all reasonable efforts to contact them, and ensure they are informed before their next work shift.
-This must be documented.
+Only the employee who applied the lock should remove it (1910.147(e)(3)).
+In rare cases where that employee is unavailable, the employer may remove the lock under a documented procedure: verify the employee is not at the facility, make all reasonable efforts to contact them, and ensure they are informed before their next work shift.
+The procedure must be documented in the energy control program.

 OSHA does not mandate a fixed retraining interval.
-However, retraining is required whenever job assignments change, machines or procedures change, or the annual inspection reveals deviations or knowledge gaps.
+1910.147(c)(7)(iii) requires retraining whenever job assignments change, machines or procedures change, or the annual inspection reveals deviations or knowledge gaps.
 Because the annual inspection often uncovers issues, many employers adopt annual refresher training as a best practice.

 Do contractors need to follow the host employer's LOTO procedures?

-Both the host employer and the contractor have obligations.
+Both the host employer and the contractor have obligations under 1910.147(f)(2).
 The host must inform the contractor about its energy control procedures and ensure the contractor's workers understand the lockout requirements.
 The contractor must ensure their employees follow LOTO procedures and inform the host of their own lockout practices.
 Both parties must coordinate to prevent incidents.

 Resources